Online meetings: Facilitation techniques and practical tips & tricks

 - Simplest solution possible – even if the application is great for you since you have been using it for years, that does not mean it is easy for somebody else to set it up quickly.
 Search for an app that installs quickly and is most intuitive to use.

 - Breakout rooms – if you want to split 15 people to discuss and come up with ideas on 3 different topics it is impossible to do it within a single video call without this feature.
-For interactive training like our “Scrum workshop” this is essential.
+For interactive training like our “Scrum workshop,” this is essential.
 Alternatively, if the tool does not have this feature, set up several different meetings that act as separate rooms/tables and ask people to split up.
 Be careful though – this is OK when you split up for a minimum of 15 minutes as it will take at least 2-3 minutes for everyone to get back in the “main” room.
-Additionally, ask somebody to act as a facilitator in the second and third room.
+Additionally, ask somebody to act as a facilitator in the second and third rooms.

 - Collaboration tool – this is maybe the trickiest choice.
-Ideally it should cover a variety of use cases and be simple enough for everyone to join as a guest.
-The trade off with tools with wide application spectre is they do not give you as much structure and options as you would get with specialized tools.
+Ideally, it should cover a variety of use cases and be simple enough for everyone to join as a guest.
+The trade-off with tools with wide application specter is they do not give you as much structure and options as you would get with specialized tools.
 For example, there are several really good retrospective solutions that are good just for (surprise, surprise) retrospectives.
 This means you need maybe 3-4 tools in total to cover all your needs and some additional overhead needed to teach the clients how to use them which can result in frustration.
 Try to pick 1-2 tools and stick with them to avoid confusion.

 - Messaging tool – really any will do as long as you manage to keep track of all your messaging channels.
 Try to agree on naming rules for each group.
 Also, to avoid accidentally typing something to a client we actually recommend using different tools for communication with the client and between ourselves.
 You never know when a few words typed in the wrong group will cause a snowball effect 🙂